Unzor/KRNL/README.md

 krnl.init("Welcome to some operating system I made.
 Run 'hworld' to echo a Hello World example, and add -t or --test to test out arguments.")
 ```
+Now run "spwn build index.spwn -l", and you should see a command line prompt.
+Type in "hworld", and you will see a "Hello World" message!

+Now try adding -t or --test to the command.
+You should see "Hello world with test!" in the prompt.
+If you see this, it worked!

 # Credits
 Some of the code is taken from [Ash](https://github.com/arc-spwn/ash), for parsing command line arguments.
 Thanks to FL1P and Deltara for writing the code.